February 28, 2011

 This mutation, dubbed CCR5 delta-32, appears to have no deleterious effect in the human body.
 In addition, a study published in Blood in December 2010 reported an effective cure when an HIV-positive patient with leukemia received a bone marrow transplant from a “matched” donor with this delta-32 CCR5 mutation.

 Sangamo is also developing a gene therapy designed to knock out CXCR4, as highlighted in a separate presentation at CROI by Craig Wilen, a biomedical graduate student at the University of Pennsylvania.
-For individuals, SB-728-T is not likely to help; these people need a therapy that targets the gene responsible for creating CXCR4 receptors on CD4 cells.
+For individuals with viruses that attach to CXCR4 instead of CCR5, SB-728-T is not likely to help; these people need a therapy that targets the gene responsible for creating CXCR4 receptors on CD4 cells.
+What is not yet clear, however, is whether a gene therapy that knocks out CXCR4—much less is known about this receptor and individuals lacking the gene responsible for producing this receptor have not been studied—is a safe avenue to explore.

 Sangamo’s gene therapy approaches have both therapeutic and curative potential.
 At present, only Sangamo’s CCR5-knockout SB-728-T has entered clinical trials.
 The company is currently conducting two Phase I and one Phase I/II studies of SB-728-T, evaluating the safety and potential treatment efficacy in a wide range of patients, including those not yet on HIV treatment, those on treatment with undetectable viral loads but with poor CD4 cell responses, and those with drug-resistant HIV.